-- ½ tsp granulated sugar
+- ½ teaspoon granulated sugar

-- ½ tsp corn starch
+- ½ teaspoon corn starch

-- 1 tbsp white vinegar
+- 1 tablespoon white vinegar

 - ¼ cup low sodium chicken broth

-- 1 tbsp sugar
+- 1 tablespoon granulated sugar

-- 3 tbsp vegetable oil, divided
+- 3 tablespoons vegetable oil, divided

 - 1 red bell pepper, cut into thin strips